RagingBuilds/AvicusHub/README.md

 * Dark themed - Lava, Coal Blocks, and Dragons or Warrior statues C: Voxel too op plz nerf - Adrian
 * Medieval Themed
 * A little bit of everything.
+* We already started on something that iz vewwy secret. :3

 Feel free to add ideas here, but if you want to remove an idea please discuss it in the skype chat or create an issue.